 We did this route a few times, starting by using any colour hold to ascend, then using green holds for hands and any colour for feet and finally, only green holds for both hands and feet.

-You upper body tires much faster than the much larger leg muscles so despite the common misconception that you use your upper body to pull up the wall, it’s the legs that actually do most of the work, by pushing off the holds.
+Your upper body tires much faster than the much larger leg muscles.
+Despite the common misconception that you use your upper body to pull up the wall, it’s the legs that do most of the work, by pushing off the holds.
 It can take a couple of goes to get the hang of relying on you legs.
 Instinctively I wanted to grab and pull upwards but found myself much less fatigued after letting my legs do the work.